Help us improve your experience.

 Upload and Format Configuration Data in a NETCONF Session

 A client can choose to stream configuration changes within the session or reference data files that include the desired configuration changes.
 Each method has advantages and disadvantages.
 Streaming data allows you to send your configuration change data in line, using your NETCONF connection.
 This is useful when the device is behind a firewall and you cannot establish another connection to upload a data file.
-With text files you can keep the edit configuration commands simple; with data files, there is no need to include the possibly complex configuration data stream.
+With text files you can keep the edit configuration commands simple; there is no need to include the possibly complex configuration data stream.

-The <copy-config> and <edit-config> operations accept one of two formats for the Junos OS configuration data: Junos XML or CLI configuration statements.
+The <copy-config> and <edit-config> operations accept one of two formats for the Junos configuration data: Junos XML or CLI configuration statements.
 The choice between one data format over the other is personal preference.

 Note:

-The delivery mechanism and the format are discussed in detail in the following sections:
+The delivery mechanism and the format are discussed in detail in the following sections.

 Referencing Configuration Data Files